 - Plan a romantic getaway and take care of all the details.
 Give her hints about where she will be going and what she needs to bring for your getaway.

-In case you are still struggling a bit, here are some more helpful hints:
+In case you are still struggling a bit, here are some more helpful hints to help you find a Christmas gift for your wife:

 - Purchase some of her favorite “go-to” items like special lotion, fragrance, candles, books, tea, and/or coffee.